zehengl/zehengl.github.io/_posts/2016-01-23-agile-scrum-notes-07.markdown

 title:  "Agile Scrum Note 07: Planning"
 date:   2016-01-23
 author: Zeheng Li
+tags: [agile, scrum]
 ---

-This chapter covers the Scrum Planning.
+Information about Scrum planning.

 # Principles behind Agile planning
   * Planning in Agile is considered as a "Speculative" activity, i.e., you make a forecast that is reasonable, based on the available information